 I know the feeling of being so excited for the end result that all the prep work to get to the end result is seen more as a burden than as a fun experience.
 But I've learned that when I rush through the process, the final result doesn't turn out well or it's caused me a ridiculous amount of stress along the way.
 And usually it's both.

 Designing your home is no different.
 If you rush, it's going to be insanely stressful and the end result probably won't be quite as great as if you took your time through the design process.

 Designing your forever home should be a fun experience, not a burden.

 Prepare your mind

 Having the mindset that it's going to be a long design process will set you up for a successful project.
 I know it may be hard to have to wait a bit longer, but it'll be worth it.
 In a second we'll dive into why it takes so long so you can be prepared for the experience, but first you might be wondering what I mean by a long design process.

 There are basically 4 phases of the design process for a home renovation or new build.
 And from beginning to end this process could take anywhere from 3 months to multiple years.

-If the design process takes multiple years, then it's usually because the homeowners are indecisive, or the site or the design is really complicated.
+If the design process takes multiple years, then it's usually because the site or the design is really complicated or because the homeowners are indecisive and/or enjoy taking their time.
 But for most projects the design phase usually takes about 5-8 months.

 When I tell prospective clients how long the design process is, most of them are stunned.
 I get a lot of inquiries from people that are planning to start construction in 2 months, and that's just not enough time to plan, design, and permit the project.
 And they get so disheartened because they had no idea it was going to be such a long process to get to the construction phase of their new home.
 It's not a fun conversation to have.